Ladakh: Zoji La tunnel expected to be completed by Dec 2030, say Officials | Headlines

 Zoji La Tunnel, which is said to establish all-weather connectivity between the Union Territories of Ladakh and Jammu and Kashmir, is expected to be completed by December 2030, an army official said on Thursday.
 Captain IK Singh, office-in charge, of Border Roads Organisation told ANI, "The revised length of the tunnel is 13.
 15 km.
 The total length is 14.15 km.
 It is a horseshoe-shaped shaft single tube and a two-lane road tunnel."

-Singh said, "The proposed date of completion of the tunnel is December 2026 and now the Construction company has set a new date, December 2030."
+Singh said, "The proposed date of completion of the tunnel was December 2026 and now the new date is December 2030."
 Elaborating on the advantages of the Zoji La tunnel Singh said, "It takes 3-4 hours to cross Zoji La.
 Once the tunnel is completed, the time travel will be reduced to 15 minutes".

 The official said that once the tunnel is completed, it will "facilitate military movement" and "holds significance from the security viewpoint of India".
 The project includes a Smart Tunnel (SCADA) system, which has been constructed using the new Austrian tunnelling method.
 It is equipped with facilities like CCTV, radio control, uninterrupted power supply, and ventilation, the official added.